Theatre Arts Classes Fall 2025

 MW 2:40PM-5:10PM (+ evening Showcase rehearsals TBA)

-Introduction to performing Shakespeare through an exploration of historical context, text analysis, acting theory, and performance techniques.
+Continuing the study of performing Shakespeare through an exploration of historical context, text analysis, acting theory, and performance techniques.
 Includes both in-depth monologue and scene work, resulting in a showcase performance open to the public.
-(Prerequisite: THAR 10B)

 Optional requirement for the Theatre Arts Acting Certificate

 This section meets in person.
-This section requires successful completion of THAR 13.2A and concurrent enrollment in THAR 13.2BL.
+This section requires successful completion of THAR 14A and concurrent enrollment in THAR 14BL.

 • THAR 19